Staff & Board of Directors

 Board of Directors

-Rebecca Metcalf – Vice President
+Rebecca Metcalf – President

-Joanne Melanson – Secretary
+Joanne Melanson – Vice President

 Joanne’s Sweet Breads

-Joanne is a graduate of Husson University and Plymouth State and enjoyed a 25 year career as a teacher as well as serving as a school district leader for 10 years.
+Joanne is a graduate of Husson University and Plymouth State and enjoyed a 25-year career as a teacher as well as serving as a school district leader for 10 years.
 Joanne has been retired since 2019 and is the owner of Joanne’s Sweet Breads which was recognized nationally for leadership by Cottage Food Operators in 2021.
 Her experience in education and business will be valuable in serving with her colleagues on the LACC.

 Peter Cooper – Director

 Peter is retired and living in Littleton since 2014.
 He was formerly a Consulting Engineer and Utility Manager on the Campus of MIT.
-He is now serving on the Energy Conservation Committee and on the Littleton Water and Light Commission.
+He is now serving on the Energy Conservation Committee and the Littleton Water and Light Commission.

 Nanci CarneyDirector